1Bananas1/pyTracker/docs/journal.md

 [filter1]: ## "Has word: intern OR recruit OR interview OR applying"
 [filter2]: ## "(intern OR recruit OR interview OR applying) -unsubscribe -newsletter -promotion -reward -sale -credit -loan -statement -billing -receipt -points -offers)"
+[prompt1]: ## "CRITICAL INSTRUCTIONS: 1.
+ONLY return a JSON object in the EXACT format shown below 2.
+DO NOT include any explanations or descriptions contd."

 # Journal

 ### Entry 1